 We want to inspire people to drive awareness of environmental issues and work towards conservation solutions.
 Together, we can create a community of environmental advocates passionate about preserving our planet.
-Below we've listed ways that ambassadors can bolster and support the earth.
+Below we've listed ways that ambassadors can bolster and support the Earth.
 As an ambassador, Happy Earth will award you points that can be redeemed for our eco-friendly products.
 Join our ambassador program - be a champion of the planet and look good doing it!

 Happy Earth wants to share your environmental passions with our whole community.
 Our blog currently highlights different nature topics: reviewing documentaries, renewable energy, environmental trends, and the effects of pollution.
 We want to hear a topic that excites you!
-If an ambassador writes a blog entry we publish, we will award the individual 300pts!

 "My family and I went to Obed National Park with a couple trash bigs with the intention on picking up any trash we found hiking along trails.
 We went through a short trail and ran into a park ranger and spoke a bit about what we were doing that day.
 He told us we wouldn’t find any on these trails, because they had people come through and do just what we were doing.
 That was good to hear, but he was very wrong.